robertdebock/presentations/cloud-native.md

 1. Some version control system.
 2. A API to a hyper visor or cloud provider.
-3. Knowledge.
+3. Knowledge and time.

 ---

 # Terraform

-Spinning up machines can be done using [HashiCorp Terraform](https://www.terraform.io/).
+Spinning up machines with [HashiCorp Terraform](https://www.terraform.io/).

 ----